Updated February 2020

 The first time I tried a Poke Bowl was in San Diego with my sister and I loved it instantly!
 Where had these delicious bowls of goodness been all my life???
-I became a huge fan of these bowls but I didn’t like the high prices that restaurants charge for them.
+I became a huge fan of poke bowls but I didn’t like the high prices that restaurants charge for them.
 I strived to find a budget-friendly way to make them at home while still making them delicious.

 If you don’t know what Poke bowls are, they are essentially a raw fish salad that originated in Hawaii.
 The fish is typically seasoned in a Japanese flavor profile.
 It is traditionally served as an appetizer, but more and more nowadays it is served as an entree.
 The great thing about these modernized Poke Bowls is that there are so many toppings you can add!
 Everything from seaweed salad, mango, crunchy fried garlic or pickled cucumbers.
 These contrasting flavors and textures make this salad utterly addictive!
 The topping options are endless and totally versatile based upon what you like.